 At the fund level, the Interfund transfers provide information about the sources and uses of the transfers.
-The budget for 2017 provides sufficient revenues to cover General Fund expenditures using existing available fund balance.
-The 2017 General Fund budget includes a net shortfall of \$992 thousand (including net interfund transfers of \$2.64 million).
+The budget for 2018 provides sufficient revenues to cover General Fund expenditures using existing available fund balance.
+The 2018 General Fund budget includes a net shortfall of \$790 thousand (including net interfund transfers of \$2.395 million).

 Since 2006, the Township has been a member of the Pennsylvania Municipal Health Insurance Cooperative a non-profit insurance co-operative to stabilize the cost of healthcare for the Township employees.
-The rate increase experience has varied between 5%-13% per year while more recently, net costs (per employee) have been on the lower end of the range.
+The rate increase experience has varied between 5%-13% per year while more recently, net costs (per employee) have been on the lower end of the range with some sizable refunds.

-Finally, the availability of credit for housing has improved in the past year.
-This has had a significant impact on the townships transfer tax and earned income tax collections.
+Finally, population growth and Penn State growth has had a significant impact on the townships transfer tax and earned income tax collections.
 With these improved economic conditions, the Township future looks favorable.